smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 ### Operator Replay Configuration Control of Logging

-A comprehensive view of the interaction between the IBM i Host Workstation Manager, and the LSAM\'s Operator Replay Script driver program, is accessed from the LSAM sub-menu 4, option 3.
+A comprehensive view of the interaction between the IBM i Host Workstation Manager, and the LSAM's Operator Replay Script driver program, is accessed from the LSAM sub-menu 4, option 3.
 Type a 5 next to the Script execution instance desired, and then from the log entry profile display, press F10 to branch to the carefully colored